 - Discomfort in the jaw, neck, arms, upper abdomen, shoulder or back

 There are many risk factors associated with angina including, but not limited to, high blood pressure, diabetes, obesity, family history, tobacco use, stress and age.

 In order to diagnose the cause of angina, the following tests may be performed:

 - Electrocardiogram (ECG): This test records the electrical activity of the heart, which is used to diagnose heart abnormalities such as arrhythmias or to show ischemia (lack of oxygen and blood) to the heart.

 - Stress test without imaging: This heart-monitoring test is used to help evaluate how well the heart performs with activity.
 During a stress test, you will usually be asked to perform physical exercise, like walking on a treadmill.
 An ECG is recorded during the period of exercise.
 The ECG is assessed by your doctor to see if your heart reached an appropriate heart rate and if there were any changes to suggest decreased blood flow to your heart.
-If you are unable to perform exercise, pharmaceuticals that mimic the heart's response to exercise may be used.
+If you are unable to perform exercise, medications that mimic the heart's response to exercise may be used.

 - Blood tests: The tests can identify certain enzymes such as troponin that leak into the blood after your heart has suffered severe angina or a heart attack.
 Blood tests can also identify elevated cholesterol, LDL and triglycerides that place you at higher risk for coronary artery disease and therefore angina.